 Fodder beans belong to the long day plants.

-Tests on variety plots showed a yield on black earth 1,2 times more than on sod-podzolic soils and 1,4 times more than on gray forest soils.
+Tests on variety plots showed the yield on chernozem soils 1.2 times more than on sod-podzolic soils, and 1.4 times more than on gray forest soils.

 Cross-pollination or self-pollination.

 Bean seeds are usually planted early in the season in a wide range of soil types.
 However, like peas and beans, they are sensitive to compacted soil layers.
 Beans can tolerate somewhat heavier soil types than peas, making them more versatile for cultivation in a variety of conditions.
 Good drainage is important.

 Spring beans are usually planted as early as possible to ensure development of an adequate root system before summer, when moisture deficiency may be an issue.
 Seeds tolerate prolonged cool conditions well before germination.